sinai-dev/sinai-dev.github.io/Custom/StatusEffects.md

 Use the <b>[SideLoader Menu](GettingStarted/SLMenu)</b> to generate templates for you from existing Status Effects or Imbues.
 It will also dump the icon and set it up in an SLPack structure ready to go for you.

-Note - to get the ID of a Status Effect to clone from, use [this Google Sheet](https://docs.google.com/spreadsheets/d/1btxPTmgeRqjhqC5dwpPXWd49-_tX_OVLN1Uvwv525K4/edit#gid=1969601658) - find your effect on the list, and use the number to the left of it.
+Note - to get the ID of a Status Effect to clone from, use [this Google Sheet](https://docs.google.com/spreadsheets/d/1btxPTmgeRqjhqC5dwpPXWd49-_tX_OVLN1Uvwv525K4/edit#gid=1969601658) - find your effect on the list.
+For Status Effects, use the "Identifier Name", for Imbue Effects use the number to the left of it.

 Pick a Status Effect similar to what you want to make (or pick the Status Effect you want to edit), and generate a template for it.